 Former Homeland Security officer in Anchorage sentenced to 7 years for sexual assault

-Bert Christopher "Chris" Heitstuman, 54, was accused of a series of sexual assaults dating back to 2011 while working at locations including the Anchorage Museum and the federal building.
+Bert Christopher "Chris" Heitstuman, 54, was accused of a series of sexual assaults dating back to 2011 while working at locations including the federal building in Anchorage.
 The charges he faced involved at least four women.
 He pleaded guilty to one count of second-degree sexual assault and one count of harassment earlier this year.

 During Monday's hearing, Anchorage Superior Court Judge Jack R. McKenna called Heitstuman a "serial predator" before handing down a sentence of 13 years, with six suspended, and 10 years of probation under conditions including sex-offender treatment and registration, as well as no contact with numerous victims.
 Heitstuman will not be able to work in law enforcement or security again.